 Farming was the main industry at this time and then mining.
 Stonethwaite was built for the miners and farm workers.
 The Langstrath was originally a cottage built around 1590 for this purpose, though it was known as ‘Dove Cottage’.
 All that remains of the old cottage is the residents lounge with its original doorways and low oak lintols.
 Old photographs showing Dove Cottage as it was can be seen in and around the Inn.

-Sometime after that it became known as Langstrath Cottage where from the early 1900’s it was run as a B&B. We have a visitor book dating back to the 1930’s.
-After the Second World War the old cottage was extended to what you see today and became known as The Langstrath Country Inn.
+Sometime after that it became known as Langstrath Cottage where from the early 1900’s it was run as a B&B. After the Second World War the old cottage was extended to what you see today and became known as The Langstrath Country Inn.